-Mercy students become living models of faith and forceful advocates for Gospel values.
-Grounded in our Catholic identity in the Mercy tradition, we welcome all faiths and are strengthened and shaped by these relationships.
-As we pursue a personal relationship with God, we strenuously follow Jesus Christ's example of social justice, love and service.
+INSPIRED BY FAITH ecome living models of faith and forceful advocates for Gospel in our Catholic identity in the Mercy tradition, we welcome all ngthened and shaped by these relationships.
+As we pursue a hip with God, we strenuously follow Jesus Christ's example of e and service.